fbpx

 Accommodation Read More

 There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
-If you request a double room for single occupancy:
+If you request a double room for single occupancy, a supplement of £660 is charged.

 Due to the nature of the accommodations we use, single supplements are limited and are allocated on a first come first served basis.